les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2017-08-05-le-modele-invest-pour-des-stories-estimables.markdown

 * **The Team**: Even if we have the same people as the last project, and the team stays stable throughout the project, people change over time.
 It’s even harder with a new team.

-* **L’équipe** : Même si nous disposons des mêmes personnes qu’au précédent projet, et que l’équipe reste stable tout au long du projet, les gens changent avec le temps.
+* **L’équipe** : Même si nous disposons des mêmes personnes que lors du précédent projet, et que l’équipe reste stable tout au long du projet, les gens changent avec le temps.
 C’est encore plus dur avec une équipe nouvelle.

 * **Technology**: We may know some of the technology we’ll use in a large project, but it’s rare to know it all up-front.
 Thus our estimates have to account for learning time.

-* **Technologie** : Il est possible que nous connaissions la technologie que nous serons amené à utiliser pour le prochain projet, mais il est rare de tout savoir à l’avance.
-Par conséquent, nous estimations doivent pouvoir prendre en compte le temps d’apprentissage de celle-ci.
+* **Technologie** : Peut être connaissons-nous la technologie que nous serons amené à utiliser pour le prochain projet, mais il est rare de tout savoir à l’avance.
+Par conséquent, nous estimations devront prendre en compte ce temps d’apprentissage.

 * **The Approach to the Solution**: We may not yet know how we intend to solve the problem.